LevelUpMarketers/tta-management-plugin/docs/EmailSMS.md

 # Email and SMS Templates

 The plugin sends automated notifications to members.
 Administrators can manage these messages from **TTA Email & SMS** in the WordPress admin.
-The page contains three tabs:
+The page contains four tabs:

 1. **Email Templates** – existing template editor described below.
+2. **Mass Communications** – send a one-off email to all verified attendees of a selected event.
-2. **Email Logs** – lists scheduled reminder and thank‑you emails grouped by event.
+3. **Email Logs** – lists scheduled reminder and thank‑you emails grouped by event.
 Reminder jobs are automatically queued whenever an event is created or its start time changes and are scheduled using the site's timezone setting.
 Each entry shows the send time in `MM-DD-YYYY HH:MMAM/PM` format along with a live `HH H, MM M, SS S` countdown using the site's timezone, exposes its current recipient list via AJAX, and can be deleted before it runs.
-3. **Email History** – a running log of all attempted emails including recipient address and delivery result.
+4. **Email History** – a running log of all attempted emails including recipient address and delivery result.
 A **Clear Log** button removes all entries.

 Templates are listed in a table similar to the Manage Events page.
 Click a row to expand an inline form containing the fields for that communication.
 Each form has its own **Save Changes** button and progress spinner.

+## Mass Communications Tab

+Select an event from the dropdown to automatically load the email addresses of all verified attendees.
+The list can be edited before sending so additional recipients can be added or removed.
+Enter a subject and body, insert any of the standard email tokens, preview the message and press **Send Email** to notify everyone at once.

 ## Available Templates